Poogee/rust_cube/README.md

 tl;dr be ready for blazingly fast brain dead code

 This is an attempt to make an animated 3D cube in terminal using rust.
-I did not follow any 3D graphics or linalg tutorials at all, that's why it turned out that messy.
+I did not follow any 3D graphics or linalg tutorials, that's why it turned out that messy.